-As part of Risks, Rights and Reputations, What Next? is leading an Ambassadors programme, providing colleagues across the country with training, mentoring and resources to lead local activity.
-Between July – November 2018 Ambassadors will create opportunities for colleagues to connect, explore and support each other to challenge risk averse cultures with a series of workshops held across the UK.
-As a result of the programme, we are hoping that:
+As part of Risks, Rights and Reputations, What Next? lead an Ambassadors programme, providing colleagues across the country with training, mentoring and resources to lead local activity.
+Between July – November 2018 Ambassadors created opportunities for colleagues to connect, explore and support each other to challenge risk averse cultures with a series of workshops held across the UK.
+As a result of the programme, we aimed for:

 We selected our Ambassadors through an open recruitment process in January 2018.
 We wanted to work with individuals from across the country who were keen to develop new tools to confidently manage difficult subjects and sensitive stories, to support their local cultural community to safely take creative and reputational risks, understand their responsibilities and rights, and the rights of their artists and communities, and to manage complex situations as they arise.